mayangarthameviaa/ecommerce_churn_prediction/README.md

 4. **Model Development**: Train baseline and advanced models using Logistic Regression, Random Forest, and other classifiers.
 5. **Hyperparameter Tuning**: Optimize models for better performance.
 6. **Evaluation**: Use metrics like Confusion Matrix, ROC-AUC, and F2 Score to assess performance.
-7. **Explainable ML**: Employ SHAP and LIME for interpretability of model predictions.
+7. **Explainable ML**: Employ SHAP for interpretability of model predictions.
 8. **Recommendations**: Propose actionable strategies to reduce churn based on findings.

 ---

 ### **4. Metrics Evaluation**

-- **Primary Metric**: F2 Score
+- **F2 Score**
   - Focus on reducing False Negatives (FN), as they lead to lost customers and revenue.
   - Maintain reasonable control over False Positives (FP) to optimize promotional costs.

-- **Other Metrics**:
-  - Recall: High priority to capture true churn cases.
-  - Precision: To manage costs effectively.

 ---